-Does the design of the cooker provide for protection of the electronics if water boils over the edge of the pot?
-(E.g is there a channel that will catch any water and direct it away from the electronics?)
-Mark yes / no in the test report.
+- Does the design of the cooker protect the electronics if water boils over the edge of the pot? (e.g., is there a channel that will catch any water and direct it away from the electronics?) - Mark yes / no in the test report.